TurboGears/tg2docs/docs/turbogears/webflash.rst

 Default Setup
 =============

-By Default the `master.html` of a quickstarted project provides a div where flash messages will be displayed, this is achieved with the following lines of code:
+By default the ``master.xhtml`` of a current Kajiki quickstarted project provides a div where flash messages will be displayed.
+Genshi quickstarts use ``master.html``.
+This is achieved with lines like:

 .. code-block:: html+genshi